“When life gives you people around you, make relationships with them.” -Unknown

 I would definitely learn more of her side and she would learn more of my side.

-Tests and actions are needed at any time in our life especially when something is going in the direction of discomfort, crisis, and difficulty.
+What I learnt over the time is that tests and actions are needed at any time in our life especially when something is going in the direction of discomfort, crisis, and challenges.

 We can take a lesson from the basketball legend, Michael Jordan.